Lautaro de León

-Lautaro de Léon Billar (born 9 February 2001) is a Uruguayan professional footballer who plays as a forward for Segunda División club FC Andorra.
+Lautaro de Léon Billar (born 9 February 2001) is a Uruguayan professional footballer who plays as a forward for club FC Andorra.

 Club career

-Born in Montevideo, de León moved to Spain at early age and joined Portonovo SD's youth setup at the age of four.
+Born in Montevideo, de León moved to Spain at an early age and joined Portonovo SD's youth setup at the age of four.
 On 3 July 2017, he moved to RC Celta de Vigo and was initially assigned to the Juvenil B squad.

 De León made his senior debut with the reserves on 24 March 2019, coming on as a late substitute for Víctor Pastrana in a 1–3 Segunda División B away loss against Cultural y Deportiva Leonesa.
 He scored his first goal on 18 September, netting his team's fourth in a 4–2 home win against UD Melilla.

 On 14 December 2020, de León made his first team – and La Liga – debut, replacing Nolito late into a 4–0 home routing of Cádiz CF. On 9 February 2023, he renewed his contract until 2027.

 On 15 July 2023, de León was loaned to Segunda División side FC Cartagena for the season.
 On 31 January 2024, he joined CD Mirandés on a loan deal until the end of the season.

 On 2 July 2024, de León moved to Primera Federación side FC Andorra on a free transfer.
 On 21 June 2025, he scored the decisive goal in a 1–0 away victory against Ponferradina in the second leg of the promotion play-offs final, securing his team's promotion to the Segunda División by winning 2–1 on aggregate.